Customize what happens at the end of the retention period

 When you configure a retention label to retain items for a specific period, you specify what action to take at the end of that retention period.
 You can choose from the built-in actions of permanently deleting the item, relabeling the item, deactivating the label, and starting a disposition review.

-However, if you choose the option to run a Power Automate flow, currently in preview, this label configuration supports custom actions such as:
+However, if you choose the option to run a Power Automate flow, this label configuration supports custom actions such as:

 - Send an email notification to a records manager, or to the person who created or last modified a document